EstiTw/reviewes/README.md

-# reviewes
+# Reviews

-A simple reviews app built with React.
-Built as part of a React course.
+A reviews app built with React.
+Built as part of a [React course](https://www.udemy.com/course/react-tutorial-and-projects-course)